ZcashFoundation/zebra/book/src/dev/rfcs/0012-value-pools.md

 # Definitions
 [definitions]: #definitions

-- `value balance` - The total change in value caused by a subset of the blockchain.
+- `value balance` - The change in the chain value pools, caused by a subset of the blockchain.
-- `transparent value balance` - The change in the value of the transparent pool.
-The sum of the outputs spent by transparent inputs in `tx_in` fields, minus the sum of newly created outputs in `tx_out` fields.
+- `transparent value balance` - The change the transparent value pool.
+The sum of newly created outputs in `tx_out` fields, minus the sum of the outputs spent by transparent inputs in `tx_in` fields.
-- `coinbase transparent value balance` - The change in the value of the transparent pool due to a coinbase transaction.
-The coins newly created by the block, minus the sum of newly created outputs in `tx_out` fields.
-In this design, we temporarily assume that all coinbase outputs are valid, to avoid checking the created coins.
+- `coinbase transparent value balance` - The change the transparent value pool, due to a coinbase transaction.
+The sum of newly created outputs in `tx_out` fields.
 - `sprout value balance` - The change in the sprout value pool.
-The sum of all sprout `vpub_old` fields, minus the sum of all `vpub_new` fields.
+The sum of all sprout `v_sprout_old` fields, minus the sum of all `v_sprout_new` fields.
 - `sapling value balance` - The change in the sapling value pool.
 The negation of the sum of all `valueBalanceSapling` fields.
 - `orchard value balance` - The change in the orchard value pool.
 The negation of the sum of all `valueBalanceOrchard` fields.
-- `remaining transaction value` - The leftover value in each transaction, collected by miners as a fee.
+- `remaining transaction value` - The sum of unspent *inputs* to a transaction.
 This value must be non-negative.
-In Zebra, calculated by subtracting the sprout, sapling, and orchard value balances from the transparent value balance.
+It is collected by miners as a fee.
+In Zebra, calculated by *negating* the sum of the transparent, sprout, sapling, and orchard value balances.
 In the spec, defined as the sum of transparent inputs, minus transparent outputs, plus `v_sprout_new`, minus `v_sprout_old`, plus `vbalanceSapling`, plus `vbalanceOrchard`.
 - `transaction value pool balance` - The sum of all the value balances in each transaction.
 There is a separate value for each transparent and shielded pool.
 - `block value pool balance` - The sum of all the value balances in each block.
 There is a separate value for each transparent and shielded pool.
-- `chain value pool balance` - The sum of all the value balances in a valid blockchain.
+- `chain value pool balance` - The transparent chain value pool balance is the sum of all unspent transparent outputs (UTXOs) in the chain.
+Each shielded chain value pool balance is the sum of all unspent outputs in the chain for that pool.
+In Zebra, they are calculated as the sum of all the value balances in a valid blockchain.
 Each of the transparent, sprout, sapling, and orchard chain value pool balances must be non-negative.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-There is a value pool for transparent funds, and for each kind of shielded transfer.
-These value pools exist in each transaction, each block, and each chain.
+There is a chain value pool for transparent funds, and for each kind of shielded transfer.
+These value pools are updated using value balances, which are calculated for each block and transaction.

 We need to check each chain value pool as blocks are added to the chain, to make sure that chain balances never go negative.

-We also need to check that non-coinbase transactions only spend the coins provided by their inputs.
+We also need to check that non-coinbase transactions don't create any new value.
+Each transaction's total output value must be less than or equal to the total input value.
+In the spec, this is called the remaining value in the transaction value pool.

 Each of the chain value pools can change its value with every block added to the chain.
 This is a state feature and Zebra handle this in the `zebra-state` crate.
 We propose to store the pool values for the finalized tip height on disk.